 Local, state, federal and international health official are closely monitoring international reports of flu cases.
 Medaille is also following news accounts and directions from the Erie County Department of Health.
 Learn more at flu.gov.

 Lost and Found

-Lost articles shall be taken to the Information Office or the Office of Public Safety.
+Lost articles shall be taken to the Information Office or the Office of Campus Safety.
 Check with these offices if an item has been lost.
 The Information Office is located in the foyer of the Main Building, first door on the right, on the landing of the entrance stairwell.
-Public Safety is located at 2 Agassiz Circle, near the entrance to the Buffalo campus.
+Campus Safety is located at 2 Agassiz Circle, near the entrance to the Buffalo campus.

-As of July 1, 2016, Medaille College's campuses (Buffalo and Rochester) are completely smoke-free, including vaping.
+As of July 1, 2016, Medaille University's campuses (Buffalo and Rochester) are completely smoke-free, including vaping.
 This is a big step toward a healthy campus community and clean air.